My Fluid Paint Recipe

 To form cells:

 Cells can form naturally with the above mixture, but if you are looking for dramatic cells you will want to get silicone and add a couple of drops to your paint mixtures.
-This piece is an example of just how out of control cells can get with silicone:
+Personally, I don’t like using silicone as it create pits in your paint and leaves a residue on your canvas once dry that needs to be cleaned off before varnishing.

 - The painting looks fine when wet, but turned into a big hot mess after drying- You probably had too much water in the mix.